divine-ray/Servilia/History/Timeline Pivots/04_POST-FH-REPAIR_ connecting the FH into Thylyist .md

 This could provide such an energy that they can *skip across timeline branches.*

 Instead of solely back in time, so they could manipulate the entire plot and extinction of lavish and ancients!

-# piercings
-gotta get some piercings I suppose and haircare